Rookout/docs/docs/node-getting-started.md

 sidebar_label: NodeJS Tutorial
 ---

+In this tutorial, we will setup and debug a sandbox Node.JS application.

-1. Clone our [GitHub repo](https://github.com/Rookout/tutorial-nodejs) to your local computer and run it.
+1. Clone the [Node.js tutorial](https://github.com/Rookout/tutorial-nodejs) to your local machine and run it:

     ```bash
     git clone https://github.com/Rookout/tutorial-nodejs
     export ROOKOUT_TOKEN=<Your-Token>